Johnny Rodz

-John Rodriguez (born May 16, 1938) is an American retired professional wrestler, better known by the ring name Johnny Rodz.
+John Rodriguez (born May 16, 1938) is an American retired professional wrestler, better known by the ring name Johnny Rodz, who worked for the World Wide Wrestling Federation in the 1960s to the 1980s.

 Professional wrestling career

 World Wide Wrestling Federation / World Wrestling Federation (1965–1985)

 He was part of the World Wide Wrestling Federation (WWWF) from its early years, appearing on WWWF cards as far back as 1965.
 He wrestled Bob Backlund in Madison Square Garden while working for the WWWF at the time.
 Dubbed the "Fire Brand From the Bronx" and the "Unpredictable", he was a proficient worker and a solid heel.
 Johnny would often tag with Jose Estrada, and Frank "the Gypsy" Rodriguez.
 For much of the next two decades through mid-1985, Rodz was a mainstay of the federation, though largely used as enhancement talent, for which he was praised by some of his peers.
 At times Rodz worked in Japan, Puerto Rico and other territories.
-This included him winning the Canadian International Heavyweight Championship in Montreal as Java Ruuk.
+This included him winning the Canadian International Heavyweight Championship in Montreal as Java Ruuk defeating Édouard Carpentier in 1980.
 On August 9, 1980, at the Showdown at Shea, he was defeated by "Polish Power" Ivan Putski.
 His last WWF match was a loss to Gama Singh on June 19, 1985.